Popmotion/popmotion/docs/api/action-composition/timeline.md

 title: Timeline
 description: Compose tweens into a single, scrubbable timeline.
 category: action-composition
-draft: true
 ---

 # Timeline

-Compose tweens into a single, scrubbable timeline.
+Compose `tween`s into a single, scrubbable timeline.

-This timeline is itself a tween, and thus can be composed into another timeline.
+This timeline is itself a tween, and thus can be composed into another timeline and can be controlled with all the same methods.

 `timeline(sequence <Array>, props <Object>)`